fll-18300/home/weekly_updates/sept17/sept17.md

 - After the dig, you can hold up a tablet and see where the objects were buried, as if they re-appeared in the ground.

 Low-Cost Kit
-- Instead of super-expensive pro tools, our setup uses webcams, a Raspberry Pi, and simple tags—something a school team could actually build.
+- Instead of super-expensive pro tools, our setup uses webcams and simple tags

 ## Possible Elevator Pitch
 - Project roject is a low-cost system to record an excavation in 3D.
 A stereo camera above the dig makes a 3D time-lapse, so you can replay the dig as it happened.
-When an artifact is scanned with a barcode or RFID tag, the system automatically logs its exact spot.
+When an artifact is scanned with a barcode tag, the system automatically logs its exact spot.
 You can even use 3D videos afterward to see the artifacts appear back in the ground.